 A total of 22 devices were powered by the Flagship Snapdragon 845 processor SoC, and 121 devices had more than 4 GB of RAM.
-41 devices received an official update to Android 9.0 Pie, which is certified by Google.
+Forty-one devices received an official update to Android 9.0 Pie, which is certified by Google.

 Xiaomi introduced 20 new Android devices, including TVs, and Huawei presented 31 smartphones or tablets.
-Although, Samsung managed to launch even more: the South Korean company launched 53 devices on the market including all its flagship and mid-range smartphones.
+Although Samsung managed to launch even more: the South Korean company launched 53 devices on the market, including all its flagship and mid-range smartphones.

 It should be noted that these statistics are still incomplete: because only the devices that have registered Google Play certification and installed Google Play Store were considered and added in the list.
 Many Chinese manufacturers produce smartphones designed for the domestic market without Google services.